samyak0101/sprints-agile-devops-app/README.md

 authors: samyak, mark, manisha, allen, irving, casilda

 # Quick start
 This repository contains 4 folders.
-To run the front-end:
+You only need 2 commands to run the entire application:
+1. Git clone
+2. docker-compose up -d

 ## Pre-reqs:
 1. Installed Docker
-2. Ran docker desktop
+2. Ran docker desktop (docker daemon needs to be running)
-3. Have at least 2gb of free ram and memory
+3. Have at least 1gb of free ram and memory
-4. No services running on ports 3000, 3306, 8080, 5238, 3001.
+4. No services running on ports 3000, 3306, 8080, 5238, 3001 (these ports are used by sprints)
-5. Patience

 ### Let's get started